djl/vvv/README.markdown

   after the new environment directory is created.

-  Arguments passed are the path to the new environment directory and any extra arguments passed to the `vvv create` command.
+  Arguments passed are the path to the new environment directory and any extra arguments passed to the `wo create` command.

 * `delete` (optional)